FabMo/CNC-To-SVG/README.md

 So far, **only G-Code is considered**.
 OpenSBP will be implemented later.

-This app uses the [Gcode-To-Geometry application](https://github.com/ShopBotTools/G-Code-To-Geometry).
+This node module uses the [Gcode-To-Geometry application](https://github.com/ShopBotTools/G-Code-To-Geometry).
 The supported G-Code commands and behaviour are listed there.

-This app is under Apachage Licence Version 2.0, see the file ``LICENSE`` and ``NOTICE``.
+This module is under Apachage Licence Version 2.0, see the file ``LICENSE`` and ``NOTICE``.
 See the license of used library.

 Usage